 - He/she is under the influence of alcohol and drugs,

 - He/she already has three (3) prior DUI convictions, and

 - He/she "proximately causes the death of another person while driving or in actual physical control of a vehicle on or off the highways of this State."

 Vehicular homicide laws in Nevada are therefore targeted solely at habitual DUI offenders.
 So if someone has only two prior DUI convictions and is then accused of killing someone by drunk driving, he/she would instead be charged with "felony DUI causing death in Las Vegas," which has less harsh penalties.

 Beware not to get "vehicular homicide" confused with "vehicular manslaughter in Nevada," which are entirely separate crimes.
 The latter is only a misdemeanor, and it is charged when a driver's "simple negligence" causes the death of another whether or not alcohol was involved.

 Being arrested for violating vehicular homicide laws in Nevada can be scary, but remember that a charge does not mean that you are guilty.
 The prosecution has to meet a very high standard of proof in order to get a conviction.
-Standard defenses attorneys use in these kind of cases in Las Vegas include the following:
+Standard defenses attorneys use in these kinds of cases in Las Vegas include the following:

 - The driver's drunk driving was not the cause of the fatality.
 If the prosecution cannot show that the driver was at fault for the death, the charge should be dismissed.